cloudfour/tpp-research-monorepo/README.md

 ## Building an Express App

-After running `npm run build` you can develop the Express app by running the following commands:
+After running `npm run build:components` you can develop the Express app by running the following commands:

 ```zsh
 # Navigate to the `express-app` directory